project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

     }
     }'
     </pre>

+   If ~/jwt_token_player.txt file missing/ lost it then rerun `./sunbird_install.sh -s apis` to recreate it.

    **Note:** Channel should be a unique name across Sunbird instances who are using the EkStep content repository

 3. Update `sunbird_default_channel` in the `config` file with **Your Channel Name}** (that was created in previous step) and re-run the command `./sunbird_install.sh -s core`

 4. Run `./sunbird_install.sh -s posttest`, to validate all the services for a successful installation.
 On executing the script, a file **postInstallationLogs.log** in the **logs** directory will be created